-Services covered by our plan

-Specialized Recovery Services (SRS) Program

-If you are an adult who has been diagnosed with a severe and persistent mental illness and you live in the community, you may be eligible to get SRS specific to your recovery needs.
-The plan covers the following three services if you are enrolled in the SRS program:

-- Recovery Management Recovery managers will work with you to: - o develop a person-centered care plan which reflects your personal goals and desired outcomes, - o regularly monitor your plan through regular meetings, and - o provide information and referrals. - Individualized Placement and Support-Supported Employment (IPS-SE) - Supported employment services can: - help you find a job if you are interested in working, - o evaluate your interests, skills, and experiences as they relate to your employment goals, and - o provide ongoing support to help you stay employed. - Peer Recovery Support: - o peer recovery supporters use their own experiences with mental health and substance use disorders to help you reach your recovery goals, and - o goals are included in a care plan you design based on your preferences and the availability of community and supports. - The peer relationship can help you focus on strategies and progress towards self-determination, self-advocacy, well-being and independence.
+Limitations and Services covered by our plan exceptions Specialized Recovery Services (SRS) Program If you are interested in SRS, you will be If you are an adult who has been diagnosed with a severe and connected with a persistent mental illness and you live in the community, you may be recovery manager eligible to get SRS specific to your recovery needs.
+The plan covers who will begin the the following three services if you are enrolled in the SRS program: assessment for eligibility looking at Recovery Management - Recovery managers will work with things such as your you to: diagnosis and your develop a person-centered care plan which reflects need for help with your personal goals and desired outcomes, activities such as o regularly monitor your plan through regular meetings, medical and appointments, social interactions and living provide information and referrals. skills.
+Individualized Placement and Support-Supported Individuals must meet Employment (IPS-SE) - Supported employment services specified financial, can: clinical, needs and help you find a job if you are interested in working, risk eligibility criteria. evaluate your interests, skills, and experiences as Per service limits they relate to your employment goals, and apply. provide ongoing support to help you stay employed.
+Peer Recovery Support: o peer recovery supporters use their own experiences with mental health and substance use disorders to help you reach your recovery goals, and o goals are included in a care plan you design based on your preferences and the availability of community and supports.

+The peer relationship can help you focus on strategies and progress towards self-determination, self-advocacy, well-being and independence.